Employment Status: Full-time

 - Demonstrates initiative and a solution-focused attitude while positively contributing to our team work environment.

-- Commitment to gender and racial equity, including actively participating in WFMN’s learning culture in diversity, equity, and inclusion.
+- Commitment to gender and racial justice, including actively participating in WFMN’s learning culture in diversity, equity, inclusion, and accessibility.

 Physical Requirements Necessary to Perform This Job

-- Hear and speak to use telephone and communicate with people both in and out of the office environment.
+- Hear and speak in order to use telephone and communicate with people both in and out of the office environment.

 - Apply manual dexterity for computer keyboarding and office equipment use.